-2.4.1.
-Certainty and predictability of the price of carbon
+2.5.1.
+Certainty about the price of carbon

-- 68. A carbon tax ensures cost certainty as the cost is the amount of the tax, and whatever the incidence of the tax (i.e., whether it can be passed on to consumers or not), the cost cannot rise above the tax rate.
+63. A carbon tax ensures cost certainty as the cost is the amount of the tax, and whatever the incidence of the tax (i.e., whether it can be passed on to consumers or not), the cost cannot rise above the tax rate.
 An ETS, on the other hand, suffers from inherent cost uncertainty.
-While allowances may be initially distributed for free, businesses will eventually have to pay for them, and the cap may be reduced; the key question for businesses that need to acquire allowances to address a reduction in the cap is what would be the future price of allowances. - 69.
-A carbon tax offers stable and predictable carbon prices: economic actors are aware that they will have to pay a certain price when the triggering event occurs, i.e. when they emit above a certain level.
+While allowances may be initially distributed for free, businesses will eventually have to pay for them, and the cap may be reduced.
+The key question for businesses that need to acquire allowances (following, for example, a reduction in the cap) is what would be their future price.

+64. On the other hand, a carbon tax offers stable carbon prices: economic actors are aware that they will have to pay a certain price when the triggering event occurs, i.e. when they emit above a certain level.
 This enables businesses to plan ahead their investments on low-carbon technologies based on reliable decision-making elements.
 Therefore, a carbon tax provides certainty about the cost that the polluter will take into account when making decisions on the activity (whether or not to carry on the activity, how it is done, or its extent).
-In addition, in situations of emissions reductions (e.g. economic downturn), the tax will continue to provide a price signal. - 70.
-In order to ensure the continued reduction of emissions, policymakers should review periodically the tax rate and check whether the rate is still suitable to achieve the desired emission targets.
+In addition, in situations of emissions reductions (e.g. economic downturn), the tax will continue to provide a price signal.

+65. In order to ensure the continued reduction of emissions, policymakers should review periodically the tax rate and check whether the rate is still suitable to achieve the desired emission targets.
 However, revision of the tax rate might provide uncertainty; a way to lower uncertainty is to be explicit in the law, and inform businesses that the tax rate might be increased up to a certain percentage every so many years.

-2.4.2.
+2.5.2.
 Administration of the carbon tax

-- 71. A carbon tax is often simple, easy and quick to implement as well as easy to administer and collect at low costs.
-Generally, monitoring, reporting and verification of emissions is not simple, something that is normally required for carbon trading systems.
-However, carbon tax systems tend to work with a proxy (i.e. an assumed amount of carbon released when burning certain types of fossil fuels).
-The proxy price generally avoids the complexities of carbon trading systems. - 72.
-However, this easiness may change where exemptions, subsidies or refund mechanisms are applied in order to support or compensate certain industries affected by the tax (e.g. agriculture fisheries, etc.).
-For this reason, it is important to take into account the existing overall fiscal framework when introducing a carbon tax, and carefully consider administrative interactions.
+66. A carbon tax is often simple, easy and quick to implement as well as easy to administer and collect at low costs.
+The system usually works with a proxy (i.e. an assumed amount of carbon released when burning certain types of fossil fuels).
+The proxy price generally avoids the complexities of an ETS, which requires intricate systems for monitoring, reporting and verification of emissions.

+67. However, administration of a carbon tax may be complicated with the introduction of exemptions, subsidies or refund mechanisms, sometimes applied to support or compensate certain industries affected by the tax (e.g. agriculture, fisheries, etc.).